derhnyel/debuggy/README.md

  ## Installation
  #### Using Pip
-    For Linux and Mac Os.
+    For Linux and Mac OS.
     $ pip install debuggy --user

-    For Windows Os.
+    For Windows OS.
     $ pip install debuggy[win]

 <hr>